Job Data · 8 min read

 Chrome extension (real session) ~5% None — human-speed browsing Authentic TLS, real session, human pace

-Bar chart comparing block rates for Python scraping methods on LinkedIn — requests at 95%, Playwright headless at 45%, Playwright with stealth at 20%, Chrome extension at 5%
+Bar chart comparing block rates for Python scraping methods on LinkedIn Jobs — requests at 95%, Playwright headless at 45%, Playwright with stealth at 20%, Chrome extension at 5%

 Criteria Python (Playwright) Chrome Extension (Clura)